pfalfa/whitepaper/src/chapter_1.md

 The good news is that Blockchain has emerged as a new disruptive tool to tackle these issues, ushering in a new era of huge technological advancements.
 It is democratizing the internet and leveling the business field for consumers and business to operate in a progressively global marketplace.

 Pfalfa will democratize this field for cloud infrastructure as well as open-up the market for resource providers and application developers to run and deploy their decentralized applications in a cost-effective way.
-We are building a decentralized peer-to-peer platform for developer to build decentralized application easily using existing blockchain technology backend by Pfalfa Token
+We are building a decentralized peer-to-peer platform for developer to build decentralized application easily using existing blockchain technology backed by Pfalfa Gold Stablecoin.